adithyaiyer1999/adithyaiyer1999.github.io/_posts/2022-3-23-BooksIloved.md

  Amish deserves a mention for bringing quality into indian literature and maintaining it.
 Incredible concepts which the bhakts would probably love.
 He talks a lot of philosophy without imposing it.
 Its humble, beautiful and the second best Indian series for me.

 6. Ram Chandra Series - Amish Tripathi
  Ok I'm not a bhakt, but this is for me the best Indian fantasy writing I've read.
-Scion of Ikshvaku and Sita are okay reads for this novel.
-Raavan is one of the best book I've read by any author- indian or not.
+Scion of Ikshvaku and Sita are okay reads for this series.
+Raavan is one of the best book I've read by any author- Indian or not.
 You sympathize more with Raavan that with Ram or Sita to the dissappointment of your parents, but that's how brilliant the storytelling for the third book is.
 Hats off to Amish.

 TOP 3 INCOMING -----------------